 Under the U.S.-Israel FTA, Israel agreed to eliminate all restrictions on government procurement and to relax offset requirements on purchases by government agencies other than the Ministry of Defense.
 For more information, see Article 15 (Government Procurement) of the U.S.-Israel FTA.

 Intellectual Property Rights:

-The U.S.-Israel FTA provides full intellectual property rights for U.S. products.
+The FTA provides full intellectual property rights for U.S. products.
 The FTA reaffirms obligations under bilateral and multilateral agreements relating to intellectual property rights.

 Qualifying Industry Zone (QIZ):

 In 1996, the U.S. Congress established the Qualifying Industrial Zone (QIZ) initiative to support the peace process in the Middle East.
 The QIZ initiative allows Egypt and Jordan to export products to the United States duty-free, as long as these products contain inputs from Israel.
 The QIZ legislation authorizes the President to proclaim elimination of duties on articles produced in the West Bank, Gaza Strip, and qualifying industrial zones in Jordan and Egypt.
 In order to obtain duty-free access to the U.S. market under the initiative, the goods must be produced in designated QIZ factories and meet specific rules of origin requirements.
 See the web page on QIZs for more information.

 Office of the U.S. Trade Representative Israel FTA website